 But it doesn’t end there.
 You can divide the participants into small groups and create an environment for cross-departmental collaboration.
 You can interject, offer guidance or step back and let them work things out for themselves.
 Activities in Virtual Classrooms can offer a genuine opportunity to utilise some of the soft skills and varied expertise of the participants.
 They’re exciting, live, flexible and social.

-So, could Virtual Classrooms can help turn your training into a more effective blend?
-Learn more about blended learning and how it could work for your business with our four free "Blends That Work" mini-guides, available in our insights library.
+So, could Virtual Classrooms help turn your training into a more effective blend?
+Get in touch and see how Kineo can help your business.